bashuser30/dl-distro/README.md

 - `$HOME/.config/dl-distro/distro_data.json`
 - `/usr/share/dl-distro/distro_data.json`
-- The directory `dl-distro` is ran from
+- The directory `dl-distro` is located in

 `dl-distro` will look for the file in those places, in the order they are listed.